bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 and check out a Docker tutorial about how you can connect to an existing docker container - _Note: simply running the command again **will not** use the same container, but **will create a new one**_!

+The `--privileged` flag allows access control of the host (!) from the docker container, so you should never use this flag unless you trust the docker image you will use!
+This flag is required for allowing VPNs to work (to change network configs of the host) for example.

+The `--volume "/var/run/docker.sock:/var/run/docker.sock"` flag exposes the docker socket from the host for the container - this is required if you want to run other docker containers from whithin the container, or if you want to run any `docker` command during your build / inside the container.